Land reform in North Vietnam: Background

-In Vietnam, there is a saying called "Phép Vua Thua Lệ Làng", literally meaning that the emperor is secondary to village customs and implicitly indicating that national rule at the village level was giving way to autonomous rule by village itself.
-This was also true for the DRV government; their influence at the grass roots level was relatively weak.
-Land reform served as a good way to cement its power at the grass roots level.
+In Vietnam, there is a saying called "Phép Vua Thua Lệ Làng", literally meaning that the emperor is secondary to village customs and implicitly indicating that national rule at the village level was giving way to autonomous rule by the village itself.
+This was also true for the DRV government; their influence at the grassroots level was relatively weak.
+Land reform served as a good way to cement its power at the grassroots level.

 Implementation

 Land reform in North Vietnam was a grand project.
-At the beginning, it was a relatively mild campaign; later on, it was radicalized and caused serious effects.
-When the top leaders notices the side effects, they tried to rectify the caused errors.
+At first, it was a relatively mild campaign; later, it radicalized and had serious consequences.
+When the top leaders noticed the side effects, they tried to rectify the errors caused.